souriya777/spotify-mobile-svelte/README.md

   `const actual = await SpotifyApi.extractPlayerStateFrom({ ...PLAYER_STATE_API_JSON });`
 - feat(player): can manage other players
 - fix(spotify-connect): only a single instance in devices...
-- 🚀 EXTRA : tag liked songs
-- 🚀 EXTRA : shuffle from all playlist
 - feat(player): load song in advance ?
 - feat(loading) : add spotify logo (ball)
 - pause écouteurs bluetooth ?
 - make scroll lib by date ?
 - feat(desktop): do something with `Phone.svelte` & `PhoneScreen.svelte`
-- feat(ux): can I have native vibration ? (eg. move song in queue)
-- make vibration
 - feat(player): move `$player.activateElement()` elsewhere (because we want to auto-sync without clicking)
-- fix(js): `removeEventListener` on store localStorage => works ???
 - 🟢//learn.svelte.dev/tutorial/updating-arrays-and-objects
   "...won't trigger reactivity on obj.foo.bar, unless you follow it up with obj = obj"
-- use svelte `animation` ?
 - spotify bug "recently-added" order
 - implement accessibility (eg. `aria-hidden`)
+- perf(img): lazy load images
+- fix `BetaLikedImg`
+- 🚀 EXTRA : tag liked songs
+- 🚀 EXTRA : shuffle from all playlist

-- manage `429` cases => when someone has a lot of playlists, or have a lots of songs in playlists
+- perf: manage `429` cases => when someone has a lot of playlists, or have a lots of songs in playlists
+- perf(realtime) : sync when ?
 - feat(service-worker): strategy `what`, `when`
-- feat(realtime) : sync when ?
-- lazy load images
-- fix `BetaLikedImg`
-- lighthouse
-- perf(player): stop observing scrolling-title when not visible ?
 - perf(cache): find a strategy
   -- how knowing which track are contained in liked playlist ?
   -- invalid cache, when rename playlist
   -- invalid cache, when create playlist
 - perf(cache): optimize it
 - perf(service-worker): invalidate when add like song ?

+# NOT MVP

+- feat(ux): can I have native vibration ? (eg. move song in queue)
+- fix(js): `removeEventListener` on store localStorage => works ???
+- use svelte `animation` ?
+- lighthouse
+- perf(player): stop observing scrolling-title when not visible ?
+- feat(whaou): use transition https://www.youtube.com/watch?v=q_2irZO4SS8
+- feat(pwa): improve "add to homescreen" installation message

 # BONUS TODO expert-like